Root Canals in New Jersey

 Your tooth can become infected when you have untreated tooth decay which penetrates deeper through the tooth and eventually reaches the inner pulp layer.
 It can also become infected or damaged due to dental trauma which causes inflammation in the dental pulp.

-The best restorative treatment for an infected or damaged tooth is a root canal.
-This treatment is 95% successful at restoring a tooth’s health and preventing extraction.
+The best dental restorative treatment for an infected or damaged tooth is a root canal.
+This treatment is 95% successful at restoring a tooth’s health and preventing tooth extraction.
+For those in Hoboken, learn more about our specialized root canal treatment in Hoboken to receive local expert care.

 It involves replacing the inner layer of the tooth which contains the infected pulp and roots with a permanent filling and protecting the tooth with a dental crown.
 Contact us at BOOM Smiles Group today to schedule a consultation.